 Faster customer service.
 An automated warehouse enables faster fulfillment while reducing order errors which improves delivery times and customer satisfaction.

 Warehouse automation is not just a trend – it’s becoming the new standard in supply chains.
 Retail giants like Amazon and Walmart have adopted distribution center automation for years, so they were able to quickly adapt to the disruption caused by the pandemic and keep up with the surge in eCommerce demand.
 That said, rest assured that automation is not reserved for large companies.
-Every business, no matter how big or small, can implement warehouse automation and benefit from it.
+Every business, whether a large corporation or small bootstrapped SaaS, can implement warehouse automation and benefit from it.
 Let’s dive into 5 types of warehouse automation tools you can implement along with our vendor recommendations.

 5 Types of Warehouse Automation Tools